 There are 15 objects currently on display and a much larger archive of objects, and of printed material held at the Bodleian libraries.
-This project will necessarily need to focus on the set of displayed objects, to introduce the collection to general audiences, and bring the stories to life.
+This project will necessarily need to focus only on the set of displayed objects, to introduce the collection to general audiences, and bring the stories to life.

-The images you create will become an evergreen digital exhibition on our website, that will create a compelling introduction to the Marconi Collection.
+The images you create will become a long term digital exhibition on our website, as a compelling introduction to the Marconi Collection.
 The objects have international importance and so lend themselves well to digital display and interpretation, for access by global audiences.

-Figure 2 In 1896, Marconi used this Coherer Receiver to wow Victorian audiences with never-seen-before wireless technology - ringing a bell from anywhere in the room with no visible connection between the two.
+In 1896, Marconi used this Coherer Receiver to wow Victorian audiences with never-seen-before wireless technology - ringing a bell from anywhere in the room with no visible connection between the two.
 Marconi caused a sensation - and became a celebrity

-Figure 3 This was held in the hand of the first human being to hear a radio signal sent across the Atlantic the three Morse-code dots for 'S' - from Cornwall to Newfoundland in 1901
+This was held in the hand of the first human being to hear a radio signal sent across the Atlantic - the three Morse-code dots for 'S' - from Cornwall to Newfoundland in 1901